roscavictor/bmp_encrypt_decrypt/README.md

 - create "vprim" array of pixels which contains the elements of the first pixel array v, but the elements are initialised  "according to the permutation"
-- sv is the starting value from the key file, and we assign it in an int , "val" that's in an union that contains unsigned char (r,g,b), and in union y we initialise val with the h*w-th element from the array of random numbers
+- sv is the starting value from the key file, and we assign it in an int , "val" that's in an union that contains unsigned char (r,g,b).
+This union makes "xor-ing" the pixels with random numbers easier, numbers which will be inserted in the "val" of the unions.
+In union y we initialise val with the h*w-th element from the array of random numbers
-- create vsecond, initialise its first element, and afterwards, in union z, its value is initialised with the (h*w+i)-th element from the array of random numbers -save array
+- create vsecond, initialise its first element, and afterwards, in union z, its value is initialised with the (h*w+i)-th element from the array of random numbers
+- save array
 ### Decrypting
  - Mostly the same, just that when we encrypt, we first do the permutation and then xor them
   - Instead, we first xor them, and then do the permutation